Channels

 Channel namespaces enable channels to be grouped together based on a prefix that is included as part of the channel name.
 A colon :

-is used to delimit a channel namespace, and a namespace is the first segment of a channel name up until the first colon.
+is used to delimit a channel namespace, that is, a namespace is the first segment of a channel name up until the first colon.
 If a channel name does not contain a colon, the namespace is the entire channel name.

 The following are examples of channels that are all part of the ‘customer’ namespace: